Black holes shielded by magnetic fields: Magnetized Schwarzschild black hole

-where $\L=1+\f{1}{4}B^2r^2\sin^2\th$, and $B$ is the approximately uniform magnetic field.
-If a non-rotating BH immersed in an external magnetic field $B$, the above-mentioned metric (Eq. \ref{sz}) can describe its surroundings.
-Gal'tsov and Petukhov \cite{gp} found that a homogeneous magnetic field starts to distort the metric at a distance from $r=0$ in the order of $B^{-1}$.
+where $\L=1+\f{1}{4}B^2r^2\sin^2\th$, and $B$ is a constant and homogeneous magnetic field around the BH, directed along the polar axis of a spherical coordinate system \cite{gp}.
+If a non-rotating \footnote{Note that the Kerr BH immersed in a uniform magnetic field was considered upto the linear order in $B$ in \cite{Wald74a} (see Eq.
+3.2 of \cite{Wald74a}).
+Thus, the background metric (Eq.
+3.2 of \cite{Wald74a}) remained as the pure Kerr metric and was not a function of $B$ as well.
+For this reason, the same is not applicable to the strong magnetic field like $B \sim R_g^{-1}$.
+On the other hand, in our case, Eq. (\ref{sz}) is the exact electrovacuum solution (non-rotating) of the Einstein-Maxwell equation, and the metric (Eq. \ref{sz}) is a function of $B$.
+No approximation to $B$ is considered in Eq. (\ref{sz}).} BH immersed in a magnetic field $B$, the above-mentioned metric (Eq. \ref{sz}) can describe its surroundings.
+Now, by virtue of the cylindrical symmetry, one needs to compare the energy ($\pi r^2 R_gB^2/8\pi$) of the magnetic field for a cylinder of radius $r$ and \footnote{$G_N$ is the Newton's gravitational constant and $c$ is the speed of light in the vacuum.} height $R_g$ ($\equiv G_NM/c^2$), with the mass $M$ itself \cite{gp}, to estimate the relative contribution of the magnetic field energy and mass $M$ of the BH to the metric.
+Gal'tsov and Petukhov \cite{gp} found then that a homogeneous magnetic field starts to distort the metric at a distance from $r=0$ in the order of $B^{-1}$.
 From this, they obtained a characteristic gravitational scale of the magnetic field strength close to a BH of mass $M$ as \cite{gp, ag2}

+where $M_{\odot}$ is the solar mass.
+Note that as an electrovacuum solution of the Einstein-Maxwell equation, the scalar curvature or the Ricci scalar is zero for Eq. (\ref{sz}), whereas the Kretschmann scalar (see Eq.
+(A1) of \cite{cmglp}) is a function of $B$ and $M$.
+Actually, the stronger the magnetic field is, the more it is concentrated near the axis of symmetry, i.e., $\th=0$ and $\th=\pi$ \cite{gp}.
+This is signified by the value of Larmor radius: $r_B=2B^{-1}$ \cite{brp} along the equatorial plane $\th=\pi/2$ (see the red dashed curve of FIG. \ref{newf} and the orange dotted curve of FIG. 1 of \cite{sup}).